A group of friends raise their pint glasses at the Rare Beer Picnic

 Minnesota Craft Beer Festival

-With over 110 breweries in attendance, you’re sure to find something you enjoy at this beer fest.
+With over 110 breweries in attendance, you'll surely find something you enjoy at the Minnesota Craft Beer Festival.
 Even better?
-If you want to try some heavy hitters outside of Minnesota, there are plenty of popular breweries in attendance.
-Breweries like Chicago’s Hop Butcher, California’s Russian River and Colorado’s Weldwerks are all in attendance, in addition to a variety of Minnesota breweries like Omni, Insight, Lakes & Legends and more.
-A perfect combo of familiar and popular breweries you’d normally have to fly to.
+If you want to try some heavy hitters outside of Minnesota, plenty of popular breweries are in attendance.
+Check out Chicago’s Hop Butcher, California’s Russian River and Colorado’s Weldwerks alongside Minnesota's greatest.
+It's a perfect combo of familiar and fitting breweries you’d normally have to fly to.

 A tasting glass from Tapped and Corked